 he old city of Troyes must feature prominently in any map of literary history.
 For it was there that Chrétien de Troyes was inspired to write four romances which together form the most complete expression we possess from a single author of the ideals of French chivalry.
 These romances, written in eight-syllable rhyming couplets, are tales of knighthood, bravery and courtly-love.
 They treat respectively of Erec and Enide, Cligés, Yvain, and Lancelot.
 The poem "Guillaume d'Angleterre" has been attributed to him by some scholars, although many find this doubtful.
 A list of works in "Cligés" mentions a romance "Du roi Marc et d'Iseut la Blonde", of which no trace remains.
 Another poem, Le Roman de Perceval ou Le Conte du Graal, was begun in about 1175 for Philip of Alsace, Count of Flanders (1142-1191), to whom Chrétien was attached during his last years.
 It was left unfinished at his death after he had written more than 9000 lines.

 ontemporary poets (in the last two decades of the twelfth century) writing about the Grail included Robert de Boron, although he wrote only about the history of the Grail and not about the Quest.
-For Boron the Grail is the cup of the Last-Supper, while for Chrétien it is wondrous but not explicitly holy.
+For Boron the Grail is the cup of the Last-Supper, while for Chrétien it is a dish, wondrous but not explicitly holy.
 Then for Wolfram it became a magical stone.
-There can be no doubt that Wolfram's main source, for his poem Parzival (ca.1205), was Chrétien's romance or that he also used other, related material, probably in Old French: his naming of characters suggests a French source other that Perceval.
-The existence of other Grail stories, some of them now lost, is suggested by Wolfram's claim to have found the story in a book.
+There can be no doubt that Wolfram's main source, for his poem Parzival (ca.1205), was Chrétien's romance (with its first and second continuations) or that he also used other, related material, probably all in Old French: his naming of characters suggests a French source other than Perceval.
+The existence at this time (1200 to 1205) of other Grail stories, some of them now lost, is suggested by Wolfram's claim to have found the story in a book.
 For example, Wolfram, in his retelling of the story, gives the name Anfortas to the Fisher King and it has been suggested that the name derives from the Old French "enfertez".
 Similarly, Parzival's wife he renames as Condwiramurs, which is plausibly derived from the Old French "conduire amours".
-A few characters are given names by Wolfram although they (or their equivalents) were not named in the Perceval.
-It is possible that Wolfram invented these names but more likely that he found them in another book, not by Chrétien, that told the story of Perceval.
-So by 1200 there was a growing literature about the quest for the Holy Grail, of which only a few poems have survived.
+A few characters are given names by Wolfram although they (or their equivalents) were not named in the Perceval, for example Chrétien's Lamenting Maiden becomes Sîgune.
+It is possible that Wolfram's invented these names but more likely that he found them in another book, not by Chrétien, that told the story of Perceval.
+So by 1205 there was a growing literature about the quest for the Holy Grail, of which only a few poems have survived.

 t is widely although not universally accepted that Chrétien de Troyes based some of his poetic writings on Celtic sources (the so-called Matter of Brittany) one such candidate being the story of Peredur, a version of which would be incorporated into